Houdini 21.0 Character KineFX

 Add custom IK functionality

 The fuse graph operation allows you to create flexible tools that can be applied to different parts of a character’s rig.
-In this example, we manually construct a graph that adds IK functionality to a character’s leg.
+In this example, we manually construct a fuse graph that adds IK functionality to a character’s leg.
 We then mirror and transfer the IK functionality to the character’s arms:

-1. We create the following IK functionality on the character’s leg by manually building a graph in the APEX Graph SOP.
 Select the APEX Graph SOP, turn on its display flag, and enter the animate state:

 2. On the APEX Autorig Component SOP, merge_graph, set Component Source to Fuse Graph.
 The fuse graph operation adds the new IK functionality to the original FK rig graph.